Dr Ivano Bongiovanni

 In 2008, Ivano was an intern with the Permanent Mission of Italy to the United Nations (Geneva), with appointment to the UN Conference on Disarmament.
 In 2005, he worked for the XX Olympic Winter Games Turin 2006, where he held the position of Deputy Venue Security Manager at the games' Main Media Centre, with further roles at the Opening Ceremony, Closing Ceremony and Paralympic Games.
 Ivano’s career started as a Police Officer for the Italian Ministry of Interior (2002-2005).

 In 2008, Ivano graduated summa cum laude with a double degree (MSc) in Economy and Management of Public Administrations and International Institutions (Bocconi University, Milan) and in International Security (Sciences Po, Paris).
 Ivano also holds a BSc in International Relations (Turin University).
 In 2005, he was an Erasmus student in Political Science at Sorbonne University (Paris IV).

-Ivano is a member of the School's Strategy and Decision Making research cluster.
+Ivano is a member of the School's Strategy and Technology Management research cluster.